raymondchiu/knicks-players-api/README.md

 **Tech used:** HTML, JavaScript, Node.js, Express Framework

 ## Optimizations
-Node Modules file included in .gitignore file to reduce file size.
+Node Modules file included in `.gitignore` file to reduce file size.
 You must run `npm install` in the terminal after cloning or downloading the project to receive project dependencies.

 ## Lessons Learned:

-The project wasn't running on my local machine, so I added `CORS` to allow for API to run on locally.
+The project wasn't running on my local machine, so I added a dependency for CORS to allow for API to run on locally.

 ## Examples:
 Take a look at Jalen Brunson's info!